razbakov/nuxt-firebase-composition/README.md

 Use all the power of Composition API with Firebase in your Nuxt.js projects.

+Also checkout a fork [Firebase Composition with Vite](https://github.com/razbakov/vca-firebase)

 ## Usage

 Example of ToDos-App in `pages/index.vue`: